 Special Loan Situations

-While most people opt for the traditional 30-year or 15-year loan, some people can aquire special loans which makes the home more affordable.
-The two most common are the FHA Loan and the VA Loan.
+While most people opt for the traditional 30-year or 15-year loan, some can use special types of loans that make a home more affordable.
+The two most common options are the FHA Loan and the VA Loan.

 How Much House Can I Afford with an FHA Loan?